SPOTIFY

 1.RESEARCH BIAS

 It is important to come to research with as little bias as possible.
-Listening without an agenda helps me ask broader questions that might lead to insights I may not have expected.
-It tends to also give a better evaluation of users’ actual needs, and not things I think they need.
+Listening without an agenda helps me ask broader questions that can lead to insights I may not have expected.
+It also gives better evaluation of users’ actual needs, and not what I think they need.

 2. TRIAL & ERROR